gklyne/I-D/app/app.md

 {{RFC3986}} and provide the absolute path of a resource (e.g. a file or directory) within the archive.

-Archive media types vary in constraints and flexibilities of how to express paths.
-Here we assume an archive generally consists of a single root directory, which can contain multiple directories and files at arbitrary nesting levels.
+Archive media types vary in constraints and possibilities on how to express paths, however implementations SHOULD use `/` as path separator for nested folders and files.

-Paths SHOULD be expressed using `/` as the directory separator.
-The below productions are from {{RFC3986}}:

-    path-absolute = "/" [ segment-nz *( "/" segment ) ]
-    segment       = *pchar
-    segment-nz    = 1*pchar

-In an app URI, each intermediate `segment` (or `segment-nz`) represent a directory name, while the last segment represent either a directory or file name.

 It is RECOMMENDED to include the trailing `/` if it is known the path represents a directory.